Deformed X and O limbs in rabbits

 ·

-lower limbs in rabbits.
-Exceptionally, an upper may be affected by a double
+rabbits.
+In some rare cases an upper may be affected by a double deformity at

-deformity at the ulnar and carpal joints.
-It is usually present at birth or
+the ulnar and carpal joints.
+It is usually present at birth or appears later

-deformities can be accompanied by the rotation of the limb.
+deformities can be accompanied by rotation of the limb.
 Faulty limb conformation

 can have numerous causes